mcarton/CRAPS-Kernel/Processor/doc/interruptions.md

   3 | btn[2] | The button 2 is pressed
   4 | btn[3] | The button 3 is pressed
   5 | RS-232 | A byte has been read
-  6 | RS-232 | The serial port is ready to send another byte
+  6 | RS-232 | (The serial port is ready to send another byte)
   7 |   soft | A software interruption

 Note: button 0 is used for the reset.
+Note: the sixth handler does not actually work

 The identifier of the interruption act as a priority level.